City of self-love: checking into the best spa hotels in Paris

 1st arrondissement

-Open from 10am to 8pm, Monday to Saturday; till 7pm on Sundays.
+Open from 10am to 8pm, Monday to Saturday; from 10am to 7pm on Sundays.
 Spa facilities are free for guests to use.

 A little more pampering Toning and tightening is the speciality at Outcore gym on rue Saint-Hyacinthe, where work-outs are high-intensity.